MicrosoftDocs/learn/learn-pr/azure/deploy-backend-apis/includes/3-exercise-deploy-resources.md

 Setting up your environment and deploying some resources to start with is an important step in building full stack applications.

-Recall in the catching the bus sample, you'll use resources, including Azure SQL Database, Azure Functions, and Azure Logic Apps.
+Recall in the catching the bus example, you'll use resources including Azure SQL Database, Azure Functions, and Azure Logic Apps.
 Here, you'll deploy Azure SQL Database with the required configurations.

 > [!NOTE]
 > If you completed the previous module of this learning path, you built the foundation of the architecture with Azure SQL Database, and you're redeploying that here.
-If you did not complete the previous module, everything you need will be completed during this exercise.
+If you didn't complete the previous module, you'll complete everything you need during this exercise.

 You'll then deploy an empty Azure Function app and configure its yaml file and GitHub secrets for continuous integration and continuous delivery (CI/CD).
-Setting up CI/CD with GitHub will automate the build process as you make changes in future exercises.
+Setting up CI/CD with GitHub automates the build process as you make changes in future exercises.
 Later in the module, you'll complete, publish, and monitor the Azure Function in action.

 ## Configure your environment for development using Visual Studio Code